 I had a small job in December for St. Eusebius's Church in Arnhem (the Netherlands) again.
 High in the upper side wall of the south transept are 9 small heads embedded inside the wall.
 Three of those are old heads, which were made in the Middle Ages, four are from the 50s of the twentieth century, and one head is missing.
-I was asked for one …Read the whole article…
+I was asked to carve …Read the whole article…

 Work on the tower of St. Eusebius's Church is nearing completion.
 Actually, the sculptres of The Day and The Night are the last two pieces that the builders are urgently waiting for.
 So I think a deep sigh of relief must have come from the scaffolds of the church when I completed The Night this week.
 For the tower, and part of the church, need to be free of scaffolding when a commemoration of the Battle of Arnhem is held this autumn, looking back to, 75 years ago.
 But this is not the only thing …Read the whole article…